List of Responding Schools

 The Center for Ethics, Service, and Professionalism, the Career and Professionalism Development Office, and several student organizations offer lunch time and evening lectures on topics that focus on public interest.
 Topics and issues have included, but are not limited to: child abuse, domestic violence, civil rights, discrimination, endangered species, death penalty, human rights, and disability law.

 Public Interest Lawyer In residence – Every year Touro has a "Public Interest Lawyer in Residence" program.
-During this two day event a distinguished leader in the national pulic interest community teaches classes, meets informally with students and delivers a public lecture.
+During this two day event a distinguished leader in the national public interest community teaches classes, meets informally with students and delivers a public lecture.

 Robert Cover Retreat – Touro students organized the 2005 retreat that brought together over 200 law school participants wi